lukh/frameforge/docs/tutorial.md

 ![alt text](images/72-fusion-done.png)

-It allows to group objects.
+It allows to group profiles, in a "strong" way. profiles can be updated.

+The fusion can be converted into a baseFeature allowing to be used into a Body (PartDesign) (extrude, etc)

+**The profiles MUST BE "closed", without any crossed profiles.** The fusion tool need that.
+And the Body tool as well.
+Expect bugs if Profiles are not trimmed correctly.

-## Using profiles in Part Design... ie, making holes !
+#### Using the fusion in Part Design... ie, making holes !

-To use all of these profiles in PartDesign, for instance, to make holes... in it.. !
+To use all of these profiles in PartDesign, for instance, to make holes

 you need to use a fusion of the profile, and create a body...